Enrichment Adventures at Home

 • Enjoy quality time together without being on high alert.

-You’ll dip in, watch a short video, get inspired, and play a game with your dog — right at home.
+You’ll watch a short video, get inspired, and play a game with your dog — right at home.

 When done right, enrichment: